ms/buildtogether.tech/src/teams.md

 Success is a habit.
 :   The more you follow a routine, the more your brain will be able to focus on
-    the right things at the right time. <cite>Gawande2011</cite> found that
+    the right things at the right time. [% b Gawande2011 %] found that
     <span i="checklists!benefits of">checklists</span> improve results even for
     experts, and <a section="important"/> talked about the value of to-do lists for managing your time.
 Making these a habit reduce <span i="cognitive